-RICHARD Mdluli’s decision to throw down the gauntlet over his suspension will be pointless as he is already interdicted from performing police duties, according to a submission yesterday by former acting national police commissioner Nhlanhla Mkhwanazi.
+Richard Mdluli’s decision to throw down the gauntlet over his suspension will be pointless as he is already interdicted from performing police duties, according to a submission on Thursday by former acting national police commissioner Nhlanhla Mkhwanazi.

 Mkhwanazi was responding to Mdluli’s second Labour Court application challenging his suspension.